 If the admission number is exceeded within criterion 2, priority will be given to those who live furthest from the nearest alternative school the school.
 If the admission number is exceeded within any other criterion, priority will be given to those who live closest to the school.

-Measurements are carried out in a straight line basis from the child's home address to the address point of the school.
+Measurements are carried out in a straight line basis from the child's home address to the address point of the school using NNC's GIS System.

 APPENDIX 7 - Wilbarston Church of England Primary School